AskarAbdullaev/Binding_Sites/README.md

 ## Domain-Specific Results

 TBA
-(As I have the sparate test set, not intersectig with CV data, I will test the resulting model with DCC and DVO metrics.
+(As I have the separate test set, not intersecting with CV data, I will test the resulting model with DCC and DVO metrics.
 When ready, I can compare it to DeepSite results and FPocket results)

 ## Conclusion and Discussion